About the Koffler Gallery Education Program

 Students will share their story with their peers and communicate the ways they’ve used visual elements to express their experiences.

 - Applying Knowledge of Language Conversations and Presenting Written Work Effectively – Language

 Students will develop a short story that articulates the narratives they have created in their works of art.

 - Creating and Presenting – Visual Arts

-Students will create a work of art that expresses an experience and will use the elements of art and design to communicate their story.
+Students will create a work of art that expresses a story and will learn about and use the elements of art and design to communicate their narrative.

 - Reflecting and Responding – Visual Arts

 Students will interpret a variety of artworks and identify the feelings they convey.
-They will explore various signs, symbols and meanings in Leopold Plotek’s paintings.
+They will explore various signs, symbols and meanings in 2Fik’s photographic compositions.